DIRECTOR'S CUT // APAN Application Tips

 The Bureau of Labor Statistics (BLS) estimates that employment in mathematical science occupations will grow 27.9% between 2016 and 2026, much faster than the average for all other occupations.
 This equates to about 50,400 new jobs in the data analysis field.
 Additionally, three of the four occupations that comprise this broader BLS category are expected to be among the top 30 fastest-growing occupations through 2026.

 BLS classifies data scientists as "statisticians" and estimates that the demand for "statisticians" will grow by 34% in 2016-2026.
-With the explosion of data across all industries, it is not surprising that data scientists topped the list of best jobs in America for four consecutive years, with a median base salary of $108,000 and more than 6,500 job openings (according to Glassdoor's 2019 50 Best Jobs in America report).
+With the explosion of data across all industries, it is not surprising that data scientists continue to top lists of best jobs in America for four consecutive years.
+According to Glassdoor's 2022 50 Best Jobs in America report, data scientists earn a median base salary of $120,000 and exist in an industry with more than 10,000 job openings.

-APAN's first cohort will graduate in Spring 2023.
-However, even during their studies, our students actively pursue political data science careers.
+Even during their studies, our students actively pursue political data science careers and internships.
 Their jobs and internships cover a range of organizations and political specialties, such as:

 Green Peace